mablack/cordova-diagnostic-plugin/README.md

         console.error("The following error occurred: "+error);
     });

+### switchToSettings()

+Switch to Settings app.
+Opens settings page for this app.
+This works only on iOS 8+. iOS 7 and below will invoke the errorCallback.

+    cordova.plugins.diagnostic.switchToSettings(successCallback, errorCallback);

+#### Parameters

+- {function} successCallback - The callback which will be called when switch to settings is successful.
+- {function} errorCallback - The callback which will be called when switch to settings encounters an error.
+This callback function have a string param with the error.

+#### Example usage

+    cordova.plugins.diagnostic.switchToSettings(function(){
+        console.log("Successfully switched to Settings app"));
+    }, function(error){
+        console.error("The following error occurred: "+error);
+    });

 # Example project

 An example project illustrating use of this plugin can be found here: [https://github.com/dpa99c/cordova-diagnostic-plugin-example](https://github.com/dpa99c/cordova-diagnostic-plugin-example)